 40,000-30,000BC: Cro-Magnon Man settled Europe at the height of the Wurm glaciation, water levels 200-300 feet lower than present levels.
 The landbridge to Alaska from Siberia is as wide as France.

 40,000BC: Modern Homo Sapiens or home sapiens sapiens.
 And the simpler view is that Neandertals evolved into Cro-Magnon, who lived 40,000BC to 20,000BC.
-Modern Europeans, Caucasoid, are descended from Cro-magnons, though we have a different, more overlapping bite than their teeth had.
+Modern Europeans, Caucasoid, are descended from Cro-Magnon, though we have a different, more overlapping bite than their teeth had.
 Not until about 15,000BC was the barbed harpoon invented, used with a spearthrower, used even as in Australia.

 40,000BP: Stone figurines, ostrich-eggshell beads.